The Oxford International Short Film Festival (OXISFF) celebrates the diversity and creativity of short films.

 We are excited to be accepting both fictional and documentary entries for our 2020 line-up and plan to expand the number of talks with industry specialists and Q&As with filmmakers.

 We are looking for short films with great stories which stir the emotions, have strong characters and unique voices or evocative worlds.
 Selected films will be considered for awards which are judged by a panel of local filmmakers prior to the event across various categories.

 We are particularly keen to invite selected international filmmakers to attend and are able to offer limited on site accommodation at an extremely discounted rate (£45 per night).

 Being filmmakers ourselves, we know how frustrating it can be to submit a film but not know the reason why the film has not been selected.
 We would like to see this change, so if your submission was unsuccessful and you would like to know why - please let us know and we will try our best to provide some brief feedback for you!
 We'd like to think this is one of the things which make our festival unique.

-Want to win an award trophy?
+Want to win an award?
 Shortlisted films will automatically be considered for any eligible awards in the following categories:

 We also offer a number of additional award certificates for best genre films and the Audience Choice award.

-1.1 Your film (including credits) should ideally be under 15 minutes.
-Films over 15 minutes but under 20 minutes may still be considered, but this is down to the discretion of the festival (and we recommend you get in contact with us before submitting if this is the case).
+1.1 Your film (including credits) should ideally be under 20 minutes.
+Slightly longer films may still be considered, but this is down to the discretion of the festival (and we strongly recommend you get in contact with us before submitting if this is the case).

 1.2 The film must have been completed on or after 1st January 2017.